-I cooked my chicken in a large crockpot.
-I added water and salt and pepper.
 You can add a little diced celery, onion and carrot (about 1/4 cup each) and other seasonings if you prefer, but I usually make a plain broth.

 This is what the chicken looked like after cooking 6 hours on high in the crockpot.
 It gets to a rapid boil so make sure you don’t overfill your crockpot and you find chicken broth all over your counter!